(CWs: Violence, bullying, vomit, suicide, transphobia, homophobia)

 Made withTwine

-TagsHorror, LGBTQIA, Slice Of Life, Yuri
+TagsHorror, LGBTQIA, No AI, Slice Of Life, Yuri

 Code licenseGNU General Public License v3.0 (GPL)